rusefi/rusefi_documentation/Overview/wbo/WBO.md

+# External WBO

+* External controller with analog output, like then AEM 30-4110 and similar products.
+* External controller with CAN interface, like the AEM X-Series wideband controller/gauge.

-# Wide band oxygen
+# rusEFI Wide band oxygen

 rusEFI has two probably working implementations for Bosch wideband oxygen control:

-We have cj125 integration but we like https://github.com/mck1117/wideband even more.
+* We have cj125 integration
+* We like https://github.com/mck1117/wideband even more.
 See https://rusefi.com/forum/viewtopic.php?f=4&t=1856

 TODO: document it better